Graph Burning: Bounds and Hardness

 \section{Variants of Graph Burning}

-In this section, we study two variants of graph burning; namely edge burning and total burning.
-Note that the burning number of a graph $G$ may not be the same as the edge burning number and the total burning number of $G$.
-Hence, it would be interesting to explore the research in these directions.
+In this section, we study two variants of graph burning, namely edge burning and total burning.
+Note that, for a graph $G$, the burning number may differ from its edge burning number and total burning number.
+This naturally motivates the study of these variants.